troymessina/PhysicsArtOfModeling/_build/site/public/12SimpleHarmonicMoti-b7ec3cc70bf51965faf0f8ff110dc1cf.md

 ```

 :::{tip} Checkpoint
-If you double the amplitude of the motion of a mass attached to a spring, its maximum speed will be:
+If you double the amplitude of the motion of a mass attached to a spring, its maximum speed will be:}
 1.  double.
 2.  $\sqrt 2$ times greater.
 3.  the same.